GlacioHack/xdem/doc/source/qgis_plugin.md

 :width: 80%
 :::

 For all of the plugin's algorithms, once processing is complete, the output file is opened in the current project.
-This feature can be disabled thank to the checkbox `Open output file after runing algorithm`, if visualization in QGIS is not necessary or if the dataset is too large.
+This feature can be disabled thank to the checkbox `Open output file after running algorithm`, if visualization in QGIS is not necessary or if the dataset is too large.

 :::{figure} imgs/qgis_plugin/slope_result.png
 :width: 80%